14 December 2025

 The Virgin of Guadalupe

 Juan Diego died 17 years later.
-His relics and his Tilma cloak remain at the spot.
-These events made an enormous impression on the native population, and a cult of devotion and enormous gratitude developed somewhat independently of the Spanish Catholicism that also existed in Mexico.
-A church was built but that is now buried under a subsequent church, the Capilla de Indios (built in 1649), built to accommodate the native way of worshipping.
+His bones and his tilma cloak remain at the site of the miraculous apparition.
+These events made an enormous impression on the native population.
+A cult of devotion, and gratitude developed and spread, somewhat independent of, and distinct from, the Spanish Catholicism that also existed in Mexico.
+First a shrine, then a chapel, was built at the site of the apparition.
+That is now buried under a subsequent church, La Capilla de Indios (built in 1649, to accommodate the native way of worshipping).

-What a genuinely marvellous leap of imagination was that made by Juan Diego in realising the close affinity between Mary the Mother of Jesus and Tonantzin, Goddess of the Universe!
+What a genuinely marvellous leap of imagination was that, made by Juan Diego, in realising the close affinity between Mary the Mother of Jesus and Tonantzin, Goddess of the Universe!
 Add the moon and some stars to the pregnant Mary and lo! there is Tonantzin.
+With Cortés temporarily back in Spain, it was a grim few years for the natives.
+Zumárraga is said to have complained to Emperor Carlos V (King Charles I of Spain) that only a miracle could save the colony.
+He got his miracle.

-Isolated native communities may retain many elements of their old religion [Ref2], but in modern Mexico there are many millions who embrace this hybrid; the devotion shown to Our Lady, the Virgin of Guadalupe, is beyond anything seen in modern Britain.
-On the 12th December each year some 12 million people flock to the church on the hill of Tepeyac , now a giant Basilica and a religious complex with library.
+Isolated native communities may still retain many of their old Gods [Ref2], but in modern, integrated, Mexico there are many millions who embrace this syncretic Nahua-Catholic hybrid.
+The devotion shown to Our Lady, the Virgin of Guadalupe, is beyond anything seen in modern Britain.
+On the 12th of December each year some 12 million people flock to the church on the hill of Tepeyac, now a giant Basilica and a religious complex with library.
 Over the space of four centuries the two faiths have grown together.

-At noon on 11th December 2025, as we drove out of Mexico City we saw gaggles of 'pilgrims' gathering.
+At noon on 11th December 2025, as we drove out of Mexico City to the west, we saw gaggles of 'pilgrims' gathering.
 Busses from more distant parts, walkers from nearer.
-We saw several pilgrims in running gear carrying flaming torches (like the Olympic torch-bearer) each followed by a pickup truck crammed with spectators and supporters, standing or sitting on the edge of the vehicle.
-That evening I lay in bed listening to the erratic "bang.......bang-bang" as giant, 'devotional', fire-crackers went off all over the city.
+We saw several pilgrims in running gear carrying flaming torches (like the Olympic torch-bearers) each followed by a pickup truck crammed with spectators and supporters, standing or sitting on the edge of the vehicle.
+That night I lay in bed listening to the erratic "bang.......bang-bang" as giant, 'devotional', fire-crackers went off all over the city.

 References: